 However, this is what comes before the theatrical ‘but’ from a judge delivering a positive verdict in a Hollywood court drama.
 Because that first-impression dissatisfaction is thankfully made up for by everything else these new Sennheiser headphones are and do.

 The Sennheiser Momentum 4 Wireless are priced as we might have expected given the line’s price history – right slap bang in the premium territory of noise-cancelling headphones.
-Their asking price of £300 / $349.95 / AU$549.95 is more or less aligned with Bose’s QuietComfort 45 and (older) Noise Cancelling 700, and sits them between the (old but still available) Sony WH-1000XM4 and the (newer and pricier) Sony WH-1000XM5.
-They undercut the Apple AirPods Max by a significant margin, too.
+Their launch price of £300 / $349.95 / AU$549.95 is more or less aligned with Bose’s QuietComfort 45 and (older) Noise Cancelling 700, and sits them between the (old but still available) Sony WH-1000XM4 and the (newer and pricier) Sony WH-1000XM5.
+They undercut the Apple AirPods Max and that burgeoning crop of even more premium wireless headphones by a significant margin, too.

 The Momentum 4 Wireless actually launch at a cheaper price than their 2019-released predecessors – just as the recently launched Momentum True Wireless 3 earbuds did compared to the model they supplanted – and that illustrates how Sennheiser is trying to be as competitive as possible here.